oracle-livelabs/oci/host-ha-website-oci-services/dns/dns.md

   ![Image alt text](images/dns-publish-record.png)

-9. Now that your A record shows up in your zone, use your domain name in your web browser to check it points to your WordPress instance through the load balancer.
+9. Now that your A record shows up in your zone, use your domain name in your web browser to check that it points to your WordPress instance through the load balancer.

   ![Image alt text](images/dns-wordpress.png)

 10. Congratulations!
-You have successfully got started with Oracle DNS
+You have successfully got set up Oracle DNS

 ## Acknowledgements
 * **Author** - Bernie Castro, Cloud Engineer